30-year-old Utah man identified after drowning at southern Idaho waterfall - NewsBreak

 Officials searching for missing man last seen around Murray post office

 MURRAY, Utah (KUTV) — The Murray Police Department has asked for the public's assistance in locating a man last seen around a post office.
 They said Victor Acosta Duran is approximately 5'10" and 174 lbs with green eyes and brown hair.
-He was last seen wearing a gray shirt,...
+He was last seen on Wednesday wearing a...

 Police identify local firefighter as victim in fatal Salt Lake City motorcycle crash